exarp1/legendary-winner/README.md

 * I'll likely make some minor changes to the code as I go along, but I would like to stick to the recommended code for the most part so it compiles and runs.

-* I am considering using Typescript for this, but I am unsure if the investment of time is worthwhile.
+### Typescript for EVERYTHING is enabled, and so far it isn't too bad.